tsherif/brainbrowser-biodigital/README.md

-BrainBrowser presentation for HTML5mtl, November 2014.
+BrainBrowser presentation for BioDigital, February 2015.